 3 Ways IT Service Management Can Set Students Up for Success

-As a higher education IT department leader, you must strive to make technology a helping force, not a hindrance, to support students' learning.
-Here are three strategies you and your department can implement to improve students’ satisfaction, and ensure their academic success during their time at school:
+As a higher education IT department leader, it’s critical to students’ success that the technology you’ve implemented for your college or institution a helping force, not a hindrance.
+Here are three strategies you and your department can implement to improve students satisfaction and ensure their academic success during their time at school:

-One big benefit to the portal is its 24/7 availability—this is particularly handy since 3 a.m. questions, 5 a.m. printer problems, and so many other student tech issues occur far outside the traditional 9 to 5 workday.
-An intuitive self-service portal, capable of resolving common issues and providing a clear path to report problems (along with an estimated time for response), results in a student body that can focus on their top priority: a solid education.
+One big benefit to a self-service portal is its 24/7 availability.
+College students often get their schoolwork done outside normal working hours of 9 AM to 5 PM.
+A 24/7 self-service portal is particularly handy if 2 a.m. login issues or 5 a.m. printer problems arise.
+More than anything else however, an intuitive self-service portal that is capable of helping students resolve common issues and provides a clear path to report problems (along with an SLA or estimated time for response) means your student body can focus on their top priority: a solid education.

-During in-person conversations, it's easy for IT staffers to do more than just solve a problem—you can dig into its underlying cause, identifying poor PC habits and sharing helpful shortcuts.
-Face-to-face engagement allows you to share knowledge that will help students become better technology users and might also prevent future problems.
-These encounters also help inform your IT organization, pinpointing where students need more education and resources.
+These outposts not only create opportunities for face-to-face encounters with students, but you can do so much more than solve their problems.
+During an in-person conversation, you can go beyond a problem and dig into its underlying cause, as well as identify poor PC habits and share helpful shortcuts and tips.
+Moreover, face-to-face engagement invaluable in that it fosters community, gives your team an opportunity to put faces to names, allows you to share knowledge that will help students become better technology users overall, and may also prevent future problems.
+These interactions can also inform your IT organization where it can improve and be more proactive, helping you pinpoint where students might need more education and resources.

-Technology is a fixture on campuses, influencing so many parts of students' education and day-to-day activities, that any issues, poor usability, or difficult communications can have a negative impact on student satisfaction, and could even cause a dip in the retention rate.
+Technology is a fixture on campuses, directly responsible for helping facilitate so much of students' education and day-to-day activities.
+While hopefully far and few in between, any issues like outages, or simply poor usability or lack of communication channels can have a incredibly negative impact on student satisfaction, and could even cause a dip in the retention rate.
 As college and university IT leaders know all too well, a strong IT department and IT service management (ITSM) system is foundational to students’ happiness, and even more importantly, their ability to learn.
-With the three strategies outlined above, IT departments can provide students with vital tools and information, and create a two-way dialogue that benefits both students and your IT department staffers.
+With the three strategies outlined above, IT departments can provide students with vital tools and information, and help create an invaluable two-way dialogue from which both your students and staffers benefit.

 Analyst Research 7 min